 As The Parish Church grows, we aim to be led by biblically qualified elders and deacons that take seriously the responsibility to shepherd the church and renew the city.
 The primary role of these leaders is "to equip the saints for the work of ministry, for building up the body of Christ..."
 This is a high call and one that requires much sacrifice, but we look to the Chief Shepherd as our guide.
 As such, we pray in eager anticipation for the Lord to raise up these Godly leaders amongst us.

 ** Roles based off of gifts/strengths **

-**As The Parish Church launches, we are dedicated to a plurality of elders.
-There can be obvious challenges to this when there's only one planting pastor to start, but we are overwhelmed by God's grace at giving us such a great partnership with local area pastors/elders from Anthem Church in San Rafael, CA and Refuge Christian Fellowship in Santa Rosa, CA. Pastors from these churches as well as Josh Wroten (Director of Church Planting — NextGen Churches) will provide provisional eldership until such a time that the Lord allows us to lay on hands to capable and qualified men who will help shepherd and pastor the saints at The Parish Church.**
+**As The Parish Church launches, we are dedicated to the biblical call of having a plurality of leaders.
+There can be obvious challenges to this when there's only one planting pastor to start, but we’re thankful for God's grace in giving us such a great partnership with local area pastors/elders from the Bay Area.
+Char Brodersen (Pastor — Refuge Christian Fellowship in Santa Rosa, CA), Josh Wroten (Director of Church Planting — NextGen Churches), and CJ Bergmen (Pastor — Citizens Church in San Francisco, CA) are providing provisional leadership and oversight until such a time that the Lord allows us to lay hands on capable and qualified elders and deacons who will help lead and shepherd the saints at The Parish Church.**

 What We Believe

 Church planting alone is as unhealthy and unwise as it is impossible.
 The joy, wisdom, and encouragement that comes from partnering with other likeminded and faithful saints is invaluable.
 We've invited Godly men and women from a few strategic organizations and churches to partner with us along the journey of planting The Parish Church.
-They not only provide us with the necessary support and funding, but with accountability, coaching, and camaraderie.
+They support us in a myriad of ways that include (but aren’t necessarily limited to) finances, coaching, accountability, and camaraderie.
 Our current Ministry Partners are: